Skip to main content

 ContractNo annual contract

-* Prices approximate as of April 2026 with autopay and paperless billing.
-AT&T pricing changes frequently — verify current pricing at att.com before switching.
+* Prices approximate as of May 2026 with auto pay and paperless billing.
+AT&T pricing changes frequently — verify current pricing on AT&T's plans page before switching.

 How AT&T compares to T-Mobile 55+ and Consumer Cellular